fgalan/tim-transforms/trunk/TIMTransformsATL/README.txt

 Contents
 --------

+* schema, this directory contains the CIM Schema 2.22.0 as reference (cim_schema_2.22.0Final-MOFs.zip).
+It is the same file that can be downloaded from DMTF web site.

+* tim, this directory contains the TIM ad hoc Extension (tim.mof) including the classes and associations included in TIM but not in DMTF's CIM Schema.
+It extends CIM Schema v2.22.0 (althoth it should work with any further 2.x version)

+* scenarios, this directory contains the original scenario definitions in the CIM "native" format (the Managed Object Format or MOF).
+In particular:

+  - basic.mof for the basic scenario
+  - nsfnet.mof and nsfnet-ospf.mof for the nsfnet scenario
+  - rediris.mof and rediris-ospf.moff for the rediris scenario

 * input, this directory contains the input models (TIM and Testbed Parameters) used in the transformations, encoded in XMI for ECore.
 In particular: